jaceklaskowski/scalania/README.md

         [error] Total time: 4 s, completed Aug 3, 2013 2:43:35 PM
         1. Waiting for source changes... (press enter to interrupt)

-* Once all the tests get green (the `success` shows up as a result of running the tests), you're basically done.
+* Once all the tests get green (the `success` shows up as a result of running the tests), you're almost done.

         [info] Compiling 1 Scala source to /Users/jacek/oss/scalania/target/scala-2.10/classes...
         [info] P02Spec